 editorial conditions can evolve significantly over time, according to criteria that are neither transparent nor negotiable, once a publisher has become dependent on the platform.

+For short-lived or experimental projects, this risk may appear acceptable.
 For long-term publishing — journalism, research archives, advocacy work, multilingual documentation — it represents a serious vulnerability.

 Creators considering WordPress.com free hosting for durable content would be well advised to evaluate alternative platforms and hosting models early, before dependence becomes irreversible.